NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 for approximately 90% of these observations, the model is correct while for the other 10% the model is wrong.
 Assuming properly calibrated probabilities, confusion matrix elements can be estimated and then used to calculate any performance metric.
 Algorithms for estimating one of the simplest metrics (accuracy) and of the most complex (AUROC) are described below.
-Common notation used in the sections below is following:
+Common notation used in the sections below is the following:

     :math:`n` - number of analyzed observations/predictions,